Industrial injury -

 Help pursuing work accident compensation

-Industrial injury effects thousands of people in the UK every year.
-Wherever you work you could potentially be at risk of being involved in a work accident.
+Industrial injury affects thousands of people in the UK every year.
+Wherever you work, you could potentially be at risk of being involved in an accident.
 Clearly some professions are more dangerous than others.
 People with physical jobs that involve lifting and handling are more at risk than someone who sits at a desk all day.
-But there are hazards in every work place, and it is the responsibility of your employer to follow health and safety guidelines to ensure you are protected from the risk of industrial injury whilst you are at work.
+But there are hazards in every workplace, and it is the responsibility of your employer to follow health and safety guidelines to ensure you are protected from the risk of industrial injury whilst you are at work.

 How we can help if you have suffered an industrial injury in a work accident

 The Claim Solicitors specialise in industrial injury claims and help hundreds of people each year that have been injured in accidents at work.
 We can ensure you are adequately compensated for your injuries and where appropriate we can arrange treatment and rehabilitation services to help you recover as quickly as possible.

 If you have been off work without pay, we can also help you claim for loss of earnings and any other expenses you have incurred following the injury, such as prescription costs, taxi fares and phone bills.

 From the moment you contact us, phone calls, legal advice and the services of a specialist personal injury solicitor are at your disposal, and put to good use to make sure you get the best compensation award possible.
 What's more, we work on a no win, no fee basis, which means that you don't pay a single penny if your claim is unsuccessful.
 It means that making a claim is risk free and therefore, stress free.

 A recent work industrial injury claim following an accident at work